Avraham Osdoba

 Avraham Osdoba is an Orthodox rabbi and a member of the Chabad Hasidic movement.
 Rabbi Osdoba serves as a rosh yeshiva in 770 in addition to being a member of the Bais Din Tzedek (Jewish Rabbinical Court) of the Chabad community in Crown Heights, Brooklyn; he is an authority on Halacha (Jewish law), Talmud and Hasidic philosophy.

 Rabbi of Crown Heights

-As a member of the Crown Heights Beth Din (rabbinical court), Rabbi Osdoba is one of the community's Marah D'Asra (Aramaic מרא דאתרא, a title equivalent to "Chief Rabbi").
+As a member of the Crown Heights Beis Din (rabbinical court), Rabbi Osdoba is one of the community's Marah D'Asra (Aramaic מרא דאתרא, a title equivalent to "Chief Rabbi").
 The rabbinical court is the spiritual and religious body governing the Crown Heights Chabad community.
-There are currently four rabbis serving on the Beth Din:
+There are currently three rabbis serving on the Beth Din: